 - The Cuban Peso (CUP), which the Cubans call the Moneda Nacional, is the only official Cuban currency valid after 2021

-- You CAN use an international Visa or Mastercard in some hotels and restaurants in Cuba, but still not everywhere
+- You CAN make card payment with an international Visa or Mastercard in some hotels and restaurants in Cuba, but still not everywhere

-- Follow this link to check the current official and unofficial value of the Cuban Peso from Cuban exchange offices
+- Follow this link to check the current official rate and an unofficial rate of the Cuban Peso from Cuban exchange offices

-- Cuban governmental shops, called MLC stores, only accept credit cards (except US credit cards) and not cash
+- Cuban governmental shops, called MLC store, are state-run businesses that only accept credit cards (except United States credit cards and cards connected to US banks), debit bank cards, and not cash

 - US credit cards are NOT accepted anywhere in Cuba